You're 'inadequately heating' your home: letting agent responds to damp complaint

 "It’s all the way up the walls, and round the windows.
 You can see where it’s coming in from outside the house.”

-But the letting agent considers the main cause is the ‘inadequate’ heating, which is ‘exacerbated by the use of a tumble dryer’.
+But the letting agent considers the main cause is the ‘inadequate’ heating, which is ‘exacerbated by the use of a tumble dryer’ – which the tenant said she rarely uses.

 Environmental health sent an ‘Improvement Notice’